 Make the climb and then down, down, down you go.
 Where will you stop?
 At the bottom of one of the Chicago area’s awesome sledding hills—with a humongous smile on your cheeks.
-We’ve already seen our first bit of the white stuff—ok, it was just a few flakes, but still counts—take advantage of any upcoming powder at one of the following family friendly slopes.
+We’ve already seen our first bit of the white stuff—a bit too early for our liking!—take advantage of any upcoming powder at one of the following family-friendly slopes.
 We’ve got you covered from Soldier Field to Vernon Hills.

 photo: reksik004 via Pixabay

 Located in the Beverly neighborhood, this slope is a well-kept South Side secret.
 It’s rarely crowded, has hills for both sleds and snowboards and is great for all ages—especially little ones thanks to the easy “up” paths.
 Fun fact to share with the kiddos: Surrounded by a pretty forest, the hill is the remaining basin of a glacier.
 W. 87th St. & S. Western Ave.
 Online: fpdcc.com.

 The kids will think it’s neat they’re sledding on a former garbage dump—minus the stink—turned sledding hill.
 Enjoy the magnificent southern view of Chicago’s skyline and the park’s pond and wetlands, and warm up with coffee from Jackalope Coffee or Bridgeport Coffeehouse, located just down the street.
 2700 S. Halsted St. Online: chicagoparkdistrict.com.